 Title Author Characters: Who are they?
 Did you like them?
-How did they make you feel?
-Plot: What happens?
-Was it fun, scary, exciting to read?
-Your opinions: What was your favourite part and why?
+How did they make you feel? ) Plot: What happens?
+Was it fun, scary, exciting to read? ) Your opinions: What was your favourite part and why?
 Did you like the book?
 Were there any parts that you would like to change?
+Why? > Does the story have a moral?
+Is there anything you learnt from the book? , Would you recommend the book to a friend?
 Why?
-Does the story have a moral?
-Is there anything you learnt from the book?
-Would you recommend the book to a friend?
-Why?
-Why not?
-Sum up your opinion of the book in one sentence and give the book a star rating.
-A A A A
+Why not? > The dialyst are soon to a mental may not Þ Sum up your opinion of the book in one sentence and give the book a star rating.
+Sam up your opinion of the book in one sentence and give the book a star rating.